amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 * `"time stepping strategy`" [string] allows one to define an adaptive time step increment through an error estimator.
 The only available option is `"adaptive`".
 It is supported for the Darcy flow only.
-  The error estimator can be controled via two parameters in the list `"time integration method`" called `"absolute error tolerance`" and `"relative error tolerance`".
+  The error estimator can be controlled via two parameters in the list `"time integration method`" called `"absolute error tolerance`" and `"relative error tolerance`".
 The default values for these parameters are 0.001.